webforj/webforj-documentation/docs/components/button.md

 Below is a demonstration showing the addition of a [`ButtonClickEvent`](../components/events/ButtonClickEvent) to a `Button`.
 This `Button` also uses information coming with the event's payload to display information on the screen.

 :::tip
-Below is a simple demonstration using a [`ButtonClickEvent`](../components/events/ButtonClickEvent) - notice the event payload is used to attain information that is then utilized within the callback, which reduces the number of round trips made between the client and server.
+Notice the event payload is used to attain information that is then utilized within the callback, which reduces the number of round trips made between the client and server.
 This is much more efficient than querying the component for the required information whenever data that is provided in the event payload is needed.
 [This page](../getting_started/architecture) explains this in greater detail.
 :::

 <ComponentDemo